PlainRecalls

 Recall Insight

 This CPSC action (record #15072) was formally reported on February 4, 2015.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 8,400.

 The documented reason for this recall is: The footed pajamas and robes fail to meet the federal flammability standard for children's sleepwear, posing a burn hazard to children.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately take the recalled pajamas and robes away from children and return them to Lazy One for a free replacement garment, including shipping. - consumers holding this product should act on that instruction rather than relying on general guidance.